A13XR0D/IUPR-Git-GitHub-Seminar/README.md

 Any and all push requests will be proofread before being approved for a merge.

 Thank you for participating in this endevour, happy coding!

+*NOTE* A pdf copy of the PowerPoint presented during the seminar will be provided via the repo.